50 Cheap and Easy Slow Cooker Recipes

 Nutrition: 424 calories, 15 g fat (4 g saturated fat), 651 mg sodium, 40 g carbs (2 g fiber, 15 g sugar), 29 g protein

-Lower your carb intake by swapping out blood-sugar-spiking flour tortillas for Romaine lettuce.
+Lower your carb intake by swapping out blood-sugar-spiking flour tortillas for romaine lettuce (NOTE: As of November 20, 2018, the CDC says all romaine lettuce should be avoided at this time due to an E. coli outbreak.).
 The addition adds a refreshing crispness to the dish.

 Get the recipe from Cooking Classy.